acgetchell/mundus-atrox/src/journals/sixth.md

 ### Dramatis Personae

-- Actias Aureus, a 4th-level Tiefling Warlock
+- *Actias Aureus*, a 4th-level Tiefling Warlock
-- Benjamin, a 4th-level Elf Ranger
+- *Benjamin*, a 4th-level Elf Ranger
-- Calmul Rhoqiroth, a 3rd-level Dragonkin Artificer
+- *Calmul Rhoqiroth*, a 3rd-level Dragonkin Artificer
-- CoralKing, a 4th-level Gnome Monk
+- *CoralKing*, a 4th-level Gnome Monk
-- Geral Bryn, a 4th-level Human Fighter
+- *Geral Bryn*, a 4th-level Human Fighter
-- Orky, a 4th-level Half-Elf Paladin
+- *Orky*, a 4th-level Half-Elf Paladin
-- Steve, a 4th-level Halfling Rogue
+- *Steve*, a 4th-level Halfling Rogue
-- Tasbros, a 4th-level Elf Sorcerer
+- *Tasbros*, a 4th-level Elf Sorcerer
-- Tysnera, a 4th-level Elf Wizard
+- *Tysnera*, a 4th-level Elf Wizard
-- Viker, a 3rd-level Elf Druid
+- *Viker*, a 3rd-level Elf Druid
-- Wulrif, a 4th-level Human Warlock
+- *Wulrif*, a 4th-level Human Warlock

 #### From the journal of Dame Orky

 Thus begins the smiting of Evil:

-#### Initiatives & First Turn
+#### Initiatives & First Round

 1. *Benjamin* comes in the west-side door and opens a door to attack a pack of Goblins.
 2. Coral King attacks a Goblin and hella misses.